mixxxdj/manual/source/chapters/configuration.rst

    Mixxx Sound Hardware Preferences

-:menuselection:`Preferences --> Sound Hardware` allows you to select the audio in- and outputs to be used.
+:menuselection:`Preferences --> Sound Hardware` allows you to select the audio inputs and outputs to be used.

-* **Sound API**: Depending your :term:`Operating System`, select the :term:`API` that Mixxx uses to deliver audio to your audio device.
-Your choice can drastically affect how smooth Mixxx performs on your computer.
+* **Sound API**: Depending on your :term:`Operating System`, select the :term:`API` that Mixxx uses to deliver audio to your audio device.
+Your choice can drastically affect how well Mixxx performs on your computer.

 * **Sample Rate**: Allows you to manually select the sample rate for the audio input.
 The sample rate value should be set to the sample rate of your audio